By Stephen Hardy, Equity Trustees General Manager, Estate Planning.

 Appointing a family member, such as an adult child, as an enduring power of attorney is often a natural decision – but they may also want to inherit the house.
 This can make them reluctant to sell it – even though the retiree needs those funds – and become miserly in spending the money their elderly parent needs for quality care.

 Slightly more than one-third of investors said they have a suitable plan in place if their decision-making abilities decline, according to a State Street Global Advisors’ survey.
 More people need to consider these issues as they live longer and want to use their home for multiple purposes.

 It takes a working lifetime to reach retirement and older Australians should enjoy it to its fullest.
 The home plays a central (but complex) role across financial and emotional factors and only careful planning can bring them together in the way that retirees deserve.

-* Disclaimer: This information was prepared by Equity Trustees Limited (ABN 46 004 031 298) AFSL 240975, a leading Australian independent trustee company.
+* Disclaimer: This information was prepared by Equity Trustees Wealth Services Limited (ABN 33 006 132) AFSL 234528, a leading Australian independent trustee company.
 In preparing this information, Equity Trustees did not take into account the investment objectives, financial situation or particular needs of any particular person.
 This information is provided for information purposes only and does not contain investment recommendations nor provide investment advice.
 Before making an investment decision, you should consider whether this information is appropriate to your investment objectives, financial situation, needs and circumstances.